Jamacusthe3rd/2506375-2505069-1805-final-project/README.md

 INDIVIDUAL CONTRIBUTION
 ---------------------------------------------------------------------------------------------------------
 James Stimpson:
-I did the majority of the coding for this project.
+I did most of the coding for this project.
 I handled the Player's movement and attacking, the creation of Tile Maps, Level Transitions, and the HUD/healthbar.
-I also heavily developed the NPC and Enemy code, allowing them to work effectively in the main project and be added to levels through the Tile Rules.
+I also heavily developed the base code for NPCs and Enemies, allowing them to work effectively in the main project and be added to levels through the Tile Rules.
 I created the narrative of the villager's struggle, using the dialogue cycle Matthew created to allow the townspeople to speak to the player.
 This was used to make the town feel welcoming, for the functional purpose of giving info to the player, but also for giving the player a sense of responsibility, to help those who have asked you to save their village.
 I drew all of the sprites used in the final game.
 The tiles, the player, enemy, and NPCs.